nzhenry/dev-tools/README.md

 # docker-jenkins

-Run 'sh create.sh' to provision a new digitalocean droplet with ssl, jenkins and docker
+Run `sh create.sh [api_key]` to provision a new digitalocean droplet with ssl, jenkins and docker